volodymyrhudyma/blog/content/blog/react-hooks-uselayouteffect.md

 ![Flickering With useEffect](/img/flickering.gif "Flickering With useEffect")

-The flickering is caused by setting a user name just after the changes are printed.
+The flickering is caused by setting a user name just after the changes have been printed.

 To avoid this, refactor the above example with useLayoutEffect: